 However, this may be due to the publication date of the first edition (1869), or it may have been solely a marketing ploy by the publisher.
-Both Moginies are monocular (although Moginie was also Known to make binocular, stereoscopic Traveller's mictoscopes (see below)) instruments with a single lens mount, while the pictured microscope is a Wenham binocular with two lenses, probably more costly than was obtainable by most readers, but perhaps this pictures was felt more likely to sell books.
+Both Moginies are monocular instruments with a single lens mount, while the pictured microscope is a Wenham binocular with two lenses, probably more costly than was obtainable by most readers, but perhaps this pictures was felt more likely to sell books.
 In this book Dr. Cooke wisely notes that in, " ... examining the objects enumerated we may be permitted to recommend the novice always commence the examination with the lowest power of his microscope ... the greatest satisfaction will always be derived from a great practical use of low powers".